 In addition, he worked on the planning, construction and design of Castle Stuart Golf Links in the Scottish Highlands in 2006 and 2007.
 Ron Whitten, writing in the December 2010 issue of Golf Digest, stated that "Castle Stuart might be the most perfectly conceived and executed design ever built."
 The course is currently ranked #56 in the world by Golf Magazine.

-Now going into his seventh season, the team has won numerous tournaments since he began coaching: ECAC Championship (October 2008), The Macdonald Cup (October 2009 & 2011, and September 2012), The Yale Spring Opener (April 2010), The Princeton Invitational (April 2010, 2011, 2012 & 2013), The Century Intercollegiate (April 2013), The Doc Gimmler Hosted by St. John's (September 2013 & 2014) and the Ivy League Championship (April 2011).
+Now going into his seventh season, the team has won numerous tournaments since he began coaching: ECAC Championship (October 2008), The Macdonald Cup (October 2009, 2011, 2012 & 2014), The Yale Spring Opener (April 2010), The Princeton Invitational (April 2010, 2011, 2012 & 2013), The Century Intercollegiate (April 2013), The Doc Gimmler Hosted by St. John's (September 2013 & 2014) and the Ivy League Championship (April 2011).
 In addition, the team won the only two Harvard-Yale-Princeton Matches in the past six years, in September of 2010 & 2011, as well as the only two Ivy League Match Play events (Co-Champs with UPenn October 2009, outright October 2013) and the Yale-Notre Dame Challenge Cup in March 2011.
 In June of 2011, Sheehan was named one of 12 finalists for the Dave Williams Award, given to the Division I coach of the year.
 In July of that year, he was named Division I Northeast Region Coach of the Year by the Golf Coaches Association of America.
 Following the 2012-13 season, in June 2013, Sheehan was again named Division I Northeast Region Coach of the Year by the GCAA.
 He was again recognized as Division I Northeast Region Coach of the Year in June 2014 following the 2013-14 season.

 Sheehan lives in New Haven with his wife, Amy Terry Sheehan '98, who played lacrosse for the Bulldogs, and his daughters Lucy (born July, 2008) and Annabel (born January, 2011).